 - In a heavy saucepan, melt 1/2 tablespoon of butter over medium heat.
 Add the chopped onion and saute until translucent or until brown and caramelized.

-- While the grits is cooking, grill the cubes of Halloumi.
+- While the corn meal is cooking, grill the cubes of Halloumi.
 Heat a grill pan and add the Halloumi.
 Grill on medium high heat, no oil required and cook until you have grill marks.
 Set aside

 - When the grits is done, add grated cheese and butter and mix.
 Warm until cheese is melted.
 At this point you can decide the thickness of the grits.
 If you like it rather thick, no need to add anything, if you prefer it thinner, add water and/or milk.
 Add salt and pepper to taste.